Too Sad to Dance

 And that’s why I’m too sad to dance

-The chorus emphasizes the singer’s sadness and the inability to find joy.
+The chorus emphasizes the singer’s sadness and inability to find joy.
 The line “I got too caught up, my friends agree” suggests that the singer’s friends understand their pain and agree with their decision to avoid dancing.
+The singer waiting by the telephone, “I just wait by the telephone,” symbolizes the longing and hope for reconciliation, which is met with disappointment.

 The lyrics also hint at the idea that a broken heart has left the singer feeling like they have nobody, reinforcing their loneliness and sadness.